Content Marketing

 How Notion Thinks About Workspaces

 Notion is a “cloud-first” product.
 All are saved in the cloud as blocks in pages and databases.
 With Notion, you can think of any page as a versatile work surface: written content, pictures, tasks, relations, files, and even more.
-One and the same system is used for project management, task management, and documentation.
+The same system is used for project management, task management, and documentation.

 As a result, Notion is a good match for comprehensive project management instruments and conventional office suites.
-Its main emphasis is on shared knowledge management; thus, team collaboration and real-time collaboration are the means to keep everyone updated.
+Its main emphasis is on shared knowledge management; thus, team collaboration and real-time communication are the means of keeping everyone updated.

 Ease of Use & Learning Curve